Best Cash Back Shopping Sites

 Best For: Price Adjustment Refunds

-Paribus is slightly different from the other sites.
-It won’t give you a guaranteed cashback rate from everything you buy, but if you buy something from a partner site and then the price drops, Paribus will do the heavy lifting to negotiate a refund for you.
-Therefore, you effectively get cashback – but only if the price is reduced within a set timeframe after purchase.
+Capital One Price Protection (formerly Paribus) is slightly different from the other sites.
+It won’t give you a guaranteed cashback rate from everything you buy, but if you buy something from a partner site and then the price drops, Capital One Price Protection will do the heavy lifting to negotiate a refund for you.
+Therefore, you effectively get cashback—but only if the price is reduced within a set timeframe after purchase.

 Capital One Price Protection will access your emails and browsing activity to track what you’re buying and then monitor whether the prices of your purchases decrease.
 You can also download the app, which makes it possible to scan receipts too and cover you for purchases made in-store.